NGenetzky/project_notebook/2016/05/10/Desired_properties_of_the_Notebook.md

 ---
-title:  "Desired properties of the Notebook"
+title:  "Desired Properties of the Notebook"
 tags:
   - tags
   - project_notebook